Understanding the Topology and the Geometry of the Space of Persistence Diagrams via Optimal Partial Transport: Introduction

 \subsection{Outline and main contributions}

 Examples (A2) and (A3) motivate the introduction of metrics on the space $\MM$ of Radon measures supported on $\Omega$, which generalize the distances $d_p$ on $\PD$: these are presented in Section \ref{sec:background_OT}.
-For finite $p \geq 1$ (the case $p=\infty$ is studied in Section \ref{subsec:bottleneck}), we define the persistence\footnote{The total persistence of a diagram is usually defined with $d(x,\thediag)$ being replaced by $t_2-t_1$ where $x = (t_1, t_2) \in \upperdiag$.
-This would only lead to a multiplication by a factor $\sqrt{2}^p$.} of $\mu \in \MM$ as
+For finite $p \geq 1$ (the case $p=\infty$ is studied in Section \ref{subsec:bottleneck}), we define the persistence of $\mu \in \MM$ as

-where $d(x,\thediag)$ is the distance from a point $x\in \upperdiag$ to (its orthogonal projection onto) the diagonal $\thediag$, and we define
+where $d(x,\thediag)\defeq \inf_{y\in \thediag} d(x,y)$ is the distance from a point $x\in \upperdiag$ to (its orthogonal projection onto) the diagonal $\thediag$, and we define

 We equip $\MM^p$ with metrics $\Dp$ (see Definition \ref{def:OT_for_Radon_measures}), originally introduced in a work of Figalli and Gigli \cite{ot:figalli2010newTransportationDistance}.
 We show in Proposition \ref{prop:Dp_equals_dp} that $\Dp$ and $d_p$ coincide on $\PD^p\defeq \PD \cap \MM^p$, making $\Dp$ a good candidate to address the questions raised in (A2) and (A3).
 To emphasize that we equip the space of Radon measures with a specific metric designed for our purpose, we will refer to elements of the metric space $(\MM^p, \Dp)$ as \emph{persistence measures} in the following.
 As $\PD^p$ is closed in $\MM^p$ (Corollary \ref{cor:Dp_close_dp}), most properties of $\MM^p$ hold for $\PD^p$ too (e.g.~being Polish, Proposition \ref{prop:MM_p_Polish}).